mateusmaso/jquery.html/README.md

 jquery.html
 ===========

-This library is an extension for jQuery which allows to write HTML documents using Javascript or Coffeescript reducing the visual polution while creating elements dynamically.
+This library is an extension for jQuery which allows writing HTML using Javascript or Coffeescript, reducing visual polution while creating elements dynamically.

 ## Features